ninabarzh/ipa/content/en/docs/threat-model/impacts.md

 * Depression and withdrawal
 * PTSD or CPTSD, especially after prolonged exposure

-The blurring of boundaries—between home and trap, between device and captor—can lead to a profound sense of disempowerment.
+The blurring of boundaries, between home and trap, between device and captor, can lead to a profound sense of disempowerment.
 It’s hard to rest when your own phone feels like a spy.

 ## Physical safety risks

 Digital abuse often enables physical harm.

-Real-time location tracking means someone can show up at your home, workplace, child’s school, or favourite café—no need for guesswork.
+Real-time location tracking means someone can show up at your home, workplace, child’s school, or favourite café, no need for guesswork.
 And when smart locks, cameras, or alarm systems are controlled by the wrong person, “home” can quickly become unsafe.

 Survivors have reported: